boazbk/tcs/lec_07_other_models.md

 > # { .pause  }
 This is a good point to pause and think how you would implement these operations yourself.
-For example, start by thinking how you could implement $MAP$ using $REDUCE$, and then try to continue and minimize things further, trying to implement $REDUCE$ with from $0,1,IF,PAIR,HEAD,TAIL$ together with the $\lambda$ operation.
+For example, start by thinking how you could implement $MAP$ using $REDUCE$, and then try to continue and minimize things further, trying to implement $REDUCE$ with from $0,1,IF,PAIR,HEAD,TAIL$ together with the $\lambda$ operations.
 Remember that your functions can take functions as input and return functions as output.

 It turns out that there is in fact a proper subset of these basic operations that can be used to implement the rest.
 That subset is the empty set.